protobeard/madagascar_vanilla/README.md

 * [Automatic Night Owl][auto_night_owl] by Ben
     * Conflicts with Night Shift schedule feature.
 This is a great mod that I used for years, but I wanted something more flexible.
 * [New Game Plus][new_game_plus] by Boundir
     * Another great mod with just too many overlapping features.
-Honestly, by the time I knew this mod existed, I had already duplicated about 90 percent of it in Madagascar Vanilla.
+Honestly, by the time I knew this mod existed I had already duplicated about 90 percent of it in Madagascar Vanilla.
 * [Export Agency][export_agency]
-    * A long standing mod for persisting apparel and drug policies, as well as allowing export of bills and stockpiles.
+    * A long standing mod for persisting apparel and drug policies as well as allowing export of bills and stockpiles.
 Madagascar Vanilla persists apparel, drug, food, and reading policies, but does *not* support exporting bills or stockpiles.
-If you want to use Madagascar Vanilla and export bills, try [KV Save Storage][kv_save_storage].
+If you want to use Madagascar Vanilla and export bills, try [\[KV\] Save Storage][kv_save_storage].

 ## Thanks To